 Asset Restrictions During Bankruptcy

-Assets are anything of value you own when you become bankrupt plus anything you buy or receive before the end of your bankruptcy.
+Assets are anything of value you own when you become bankrupt and anything you buy or receive before the end of your bankruptcy.
 When you enter Bankruptcy, your assets are taken by the Trustee assigned to your case.
-The Trustee will sell them and distribute the funds to your creditors.
-These are some asset restrictions during bankruptcy.
+The Trustee will determine if they fall within the set limits.
+If not, they will sell them and distribute the funds to your creditors.

 - Tools used to earn an income up to a set limit

-- Vehicles, cars & motorbikes where total value minus sum owing under finance is less than a set limit
+- Vehicles, cars & motorbikes up to a set limit

-- Most funds held in registered superannuation fund
+- Most funds held in a registered superannuation fund

 - Compensation for a personal injury

-- Asset held by you in trust for another person (i.e. Child’s bank account)
+- Assets held by you in trust for another person (i.e. Child’s bank account)

 - Awards of a sporting, cultural, military or academic nature